 Alright, time for a Christmas gift idea that’s a little more mainstream.

 Exotic, colourful fruit baskets.

 These always function well as attractive presents, on top of being superbly practical i.e. easily enjoyable by entire families.

 What’s included is often great for health too, with you, the buyer, free to decide what’s to go in.
 Here’s a list of fruit basket merchants to consider if you want to order any of these.
 Naturally, these gifts would do well for any other Singaporean festival.

 This is a suggestion for the situation when you need to give something, but barely know the person receiving the gift.

 Yeah, you know, like the bosses’ son, whom you don’t even know the name of?
 Or some year-end gathering, for which you’re obliged to bring something.

-(My anti-social, misanthropic side is emerging, isn’t it?)
+(My anti-social, misanthropic side is show, isn’t it?)

 Anyway, you get what I mean.
-And I’m suggesting these Minions-themed Kit Kat festive packs here because:
+And hereby, I’m suggesting the below Minions-themed Kit Kat festive packs here because: